-- Seats should be around 45cm above ground level to produce a comfortable sitting height.
+- Garden seats should be around 45cm above ground level to produce a comfortable sitting height.
 Allow 45cm as a minimum for the seat depth if the seat includes a back support.

-- Timber benches are weighty pieces of furniture that are often best left in place once sited.
-Benches like this should be positioned on to a paved surface as regular moving can damage the carpentry, not to mention strain your back.
+- Timber garden benches are weighty pieces of furniture that are often best left in place once sited.
+Garden benches like this should be positioned on to a paved surface as regular moving can damage the carpentry, not to mention strain your back.
 Aluminium or fibreglass may provide much lighter-weight alternatives.

 Wooden furniture handmade from sustainably harvested timber.

 Barlow Tyrie garden furniture stocks a wide range of styles using various materials.